 Well preserved palynofloral assemblages are recorded from different levels of the investigated sections.
 Most of the recorded dinocysts, spore and pollen grains represent long ranging taxa but some of them are good markers, indicating the Eocene age.
-The dinocysts recovered from the Subathu Formation in the currently studied successions are divided into 5 groups based on the evaluated range of the distribution and relative abundance of the dominant species.
-Quantitative details of the identified groups from the two study sections are shown in Figs 3 and 4.
-Environmental characteristics of these associations in oceanic conditions and water depth of the habitat are inferred from information available (Ashraf, 1979; Kothe et al. 1988; Sarkar & Singh, 1988; Sarkar & Prasad, 2000 a, b).
+The dinocysts recovered from the Subathu Formation in the currently studied successions are divided into 5 groups based the evaluated of the on range distribution and relative abundance of the dominant species.
+Quantitative details of the identified groups from the two study sections are shown in Figs. 3 and 4.
+Environmental characteristics of these associations in oceanic conditions and water depth of the habitat are inferred from information available from the study of Kothe (1988), Sarkar and Singh (1988), Ashraf (1989) and Sarkar and Prasad (2000 a, b).
 The characteristics and associated species of each group and lithofacies are given below: